 Your first project

-Before we can start writing code we need to create a project.
 This is similar to most other IDEs - projects are used to bundle together all of your settings, code, and definitions into a single collection all managed from the same application (hence the name IDE, which stands for Integrated Development Environment).
-The alternative would be to have multiple programs to handle your development, for instance using CubeMX for your chip configuration, vi or emacs to code, standalone ST-Link drivers for programming, OpenOCD for debugging, and so on.
-This is a more fiddly approach, but some developers prefer it.

 At any rate, here’s what CubeIDE looks like - yep, that sure looks like an eclipse-based environment.